ai-cam/ai-cam.github.io/_calls/2025-04-15-ai-for-university-ops-supporting-administrative-innovation-across-the-university.md

 ---
 layout: call-single
-title: "'AI for University Ops': Supporting administrative innovation across the University"
+title: "'AI for University Ops': Expression of Interest"
 excerpt: ai@cam is launching a new initiative to support administrative staff across the University to use AI to enhance University operations.
 The “AI for University Ops” programme will provide funding, technical support, and